aykim/twitterdatabase/README.md

  * iv) Make sure "maintenance_work_mem" is 1 GB.

 3. To run the program:
- - You need 2 programs: "akmaster.py" "akparse.py"
+ - To run the main program: "akmaster.py" "akparse.py"
- - --> python akmaster.py <path/to/data>
+    - `python akmaster.py <path/to/data>`
     - This will do all extraction, parse, sort, remove duplicates, and put into database tables.
     - akparse.py is run automatically inside akmaster.py

-To run the juicy analysis after data in database:
+ - To run the juicy analysis after data in database:
---> sudo python akpost.py <parameters>
+    - `sudo python akpost.py <parameters>`
---> sudo python akpsql.py <parameters>
+    - `sudo python akpsql.py <parameters>`
-*sudo solves problem with matplotlib library on garnet server.
+    - *sudo solves problem with matplotlib library on garnet server.

 Some helpful programs to use to debug:
 --> python akfind.py <path/to/data>